clearlydefined/docker_dev_env_experiment/README.md

     CURATION_GITHUB_OWNER="<your own GitHub account>"
     CURATION_GITHUB_REPO="curated-data-dev"
     ```
 2. In order to get GitHub webhook events, a http forwarding proxy is needed.
-Here [ngork](https://ngrok.com/download) has been used.
-Run `ngork http http://localhost:4000`.
+Here [ngrok](https://ngrok.com/download) has been used.
+Run `ngrok http http://localhost:4000`.
 You will see something similar to this
     ```
     Session Status                online
     Session Expires               1 hour, 59 minutes